 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
 Any references cited in the abstract must be given in full.
 Unpublished results and personal communications are not recommended in the reference list, but may be mentioned in the text.
 If these references are included in the reference list they should follow the standard reference style of the journal and should include a substitution of the publication date with either 'Unpublished results' or 'Personal communication'.
 Citation of a reference as 'in press' implies that the item has been accepted for publication.

 a.
 Journal papers: Names and initials of all authors, year.
 Title of paper.
-Journal name given in full, volume number (issue number): first and last page numbers of the paper.
+Journal name given in full, volume number (no issue number), first and last page numbers of the paper.

 Elbaz-Poulichet, F., Guan, D.M., Martin, J.M., 1991.
 Trace metal behaviour in a highly stratified Mediterranean estuary: the Krka (Yugoslavia).
 Marine Chemistry 32, 211-224.

 Example where issue is a supplement, take particular care with page numbers:

 Yuen, A.W.C., 1994.
 Lamotrigine: a review of antiepileptic efficacy.
 Epilepsia 35 (Suppl.
 5), S33-S36.

 Example of journal publishing items with an article number: add the doi, as shown below

 Mena, O., Palomares-Ruiz, S., Vincent, A.C., 2014.
 Flavor composition of the high-energy neutrino events in IceCube.
 Physical Review Letters 113, 091103. https://doi.org/10.1103/PhysRevLett.113.091103.

 b.
 Monographs/Books: Names and initials of all authors, year.
 Title of the monograph (nouns, adjectives, verbs and adverbs capitalized).
 Publisher, location of publisher. number of pages